Meet the SCAA Cheerleading Commissioner and Head Coach Dawn Holmes

 While attending college in New York, Dawn saw a need for school spirit and created the first ever Pep Squad where she led as President and choreographed all team performances.
 Dawn coached cheer gymnastics during her college years as well.
 Since then Dawn has become a wife and mother.
 She has stayed active as team mom and coaching here and there with the Steele Creek Seahawks.
 She earned her M.Ed at the University of Cincinnati, her MMLIS at the University of Southern California and recently graduated from Wake Forest University to become a clinical mental health counselor.

 Since taking charge as Commissioner and Head Cheerleading Coach, Dawn has led the Steele Creek SeaGals to various competitions such as Carolina Classic at Queens University, Holiday Cheers to You in Raleigh, Platinum Nationals in Winston-Salem, Reach the Beach in Daytona Beach Florida, U.S. Finals in Virginia Beach and more recently the Quest Recreational Championship at Disney World's ESPN Wide World of Sports Complex.
 All competitions were great success with bringing home 1st Place in the Traditional Rec Division.
 The Steele Creek SeaGals also earned Grand Champions in the Level 1 Mini Traditional Rec Division in 2019 and each team earned Zero Deductions at the end of their seasons!!!
 Beginning in 2020 the SeaGals now compete in the Performance Rec category.
-Dawn is a true educator and competitor and is looking forward to a winning season as Commissioner and Head Cheerleading Coach for the Steele Creek SeaGals for year number four.
+Dawn is an educator and true competitor and is looking forward to a winning season as Commissioner and Head Cheerleading Coach for the Steele Creek SeaGals for year number four.

 SeaGals Mission Statement: SeaGals are members of an inspirational team representing the community with honor, integrity and character...and of course infectious team spirit!!!